johnnythethird/E-Buy-Website/frontend/README.md

 # Frontend
-# 8th Build
+# 9th Build

-We've added a sign in screen to the application.
-It will also check if the fields are empty when signing in.\
+The sign in screen has been expanded upon to include more error messages and context states for the user that is logged in.\
+We've also created the shipping screen that the user will use to enter their info when buying items.